 German house prices are accelerating!

-After three years of strong house price rises, Germany’s housing market remains very strong.
+After more than four years of strong house price rises, Germany’s housing market remains very strong.
 In a country where the housing market has historically been extraordinarily stable, this is a significant shift.

-During the year to Q3 2017:
+During the year to May 2019:

 The German housing market was one of the few that avoided a slump in the wake of the 2008-2009 global financial crisis.